 High up in the hills in western Shan State, Kalaw is an old colonial-era hill station established by the British as a place to escape from the heat of places like Yangon (then called Rangoon).

 The market is the beating heart of the town, and villagers from all the surrounding hills come here every day to sell their produce.
 The Shan tribeswomen are notable for their brightly coloured turbans, which makes this market particularly photogenic.

+Spices are commonly sold at markets in Myanmar.
 This woman is selling turmeric.